Text by CLOT Magazine

-OTHERWISE — Polymorphic Futures is a hybrid festival dedicated to the potential of artistic research to contribute to societal and ecological transformations.
-Over eight months and in 4 on- and offline symposia, artists, designers, and researchers explore and share in various formats their practices and urgent questions.
-The interdisciplinary format takes place between 10.04 – 30.03.2022 online and at Gessnerallee in Zurich and is organised in internal and external events.
+OTHERWISE — Polymorphic Futures, is a hybrid festival dedicated to the potential of artistic research to contribute to societal and ecological transformations.
+Over eight months and in 4 on- and offline symposia, artists, designers, and researchers explore and share their practices and urgent questions in various formats.
+The interdisciplinary format takes place between 10.04 – 30.03.2022 online and at Gessnerallee in Zurich and is organised through internal and external events.

 On March 29, 2022, OTHERWISE presents its final event, POLYMORPHIC FUTURES, an interactive exhibition showcasing works by artist-researchers Flurina Gradin, Seraina Dür, Jonas Gillmann, Marit Mihklepp, Karolina Sobecka, Bernadette Köbele, Michail Rybakov and Vanessa Lorenzo Toquero.
 They took part in a collaborative learning journey over one year.

-In the face of the intertwined social and ecological crisis, reductive doomsday scenarios have gained popularity.
-In an attempt to provide an alternative, more hopeful narratives, we set out to explore the potential of performative practices to imagine new forms of collectivity, of being attentive to environmental processes and aware of our entanglements with them and with one another.
+Reductive doomsday scenarios have gained popularity in the face of intertwined social and ecological crises.
+In an attempt to provide alternative, more hopeful narratives, we set out to explore the potential of performative practices to imagine new forms of collectivity, of being attentive to environmental processes and aware of our entanglements with them and with one another.
 POLYMORPHIC FUTURES converges and materialises the collective process in the form of an interactive exhibition.